groupserver/gs.group.member.canpost/docs/rules.rst

    .. attribute:: __doc__

-      (Abstract property: sub-classes must provide a weight.)
-The documentation on the rule, which is shown on the page ``rules.html`` in each group.
+      (Abstract property: sub-classes must provide a doc-string.)
+      The documentation on the rule, which is shown on the page ``rules-list.html`` in each group.

    .. attribute:: weight

-      (Abstract property: sub-classes must provide a weight.)
+      (Abstract property: sub-classes must provide a
+      :attr:`weight` property.)
 An integer that has two related functions.

-First, it is used as the sort-key to determine the order that the rules are checked (see `can post adaptor`_ below).
-Second, the :attr:`statusNum` is set to this value to uniquely identifies the rule.
+      * First, it is used as the sort-key to determine the order that the rules are checked (see the `can post adaptor`_ below).

+      * Second, the :attr:`statusNum` is set to this value to uniquely identifies the rule.
 (No two rules should have the same weight as this can lead to ambiguity.)

    .. method:: check()

-      (Abstract method: sub-classes must supply :meth:`check`.)
+      (Abstract method: sub-classes must supply a :meth:`check` method.)
 Perform the actual check to see if a user can post to a group.
 Based on the result it sets the values in the dictionary ``self.s``:

       ``checked``: